satpalsr/sdk/docs/server.basecharactercontroller.md

 ## Remarks

-The BaseCharacterController should not be used directly, but rather extended by a more specific character controller that you or a plugin implements.
+The BaseCharacterController should be extended by a more specific character controller that you or a plugin implements.

 ## Constructors